mikejamesv/adopt_a_pet/README.md

 To run the app please complete the following steps:

-Download the code by using git clone cd into the folder and type python -m venv venv activate the venv with source venv/bin/activate or venvironment\Scripts\activate install all the necessary requirements with pip install -r requirements.txt LASTLY type flask run to start your local server on port 5000# adopt_a_pet
+Download the code by using git clone

+cd into the folder and type python -m venv venv

+activate the venv with source through Scripts\activate

+install all the necessary requirements with pip install -r requirements.txt

+LASTLY type flask run to start your local server on port 5000#